 c.
 Volatile interest rates or persistently low interest rates.

-2. The behavior assumptions should be logical and consistent both individually and in aggregate, especially in the scenarios that govern the results.
+2. The behavior assumptions should be logical and consistent both individually and in aggregate, especially in the scenario or scenarios that govern the results.
 In other words, the company should not set behavior assumptions in isolation, but give due consideration to other elements of the model.
 The interdependence of assumptions (particularly those governing customer behaviors) makes this task difficult and by definition requires professional judgment, but it is important that the model risk factors and assumptions:

 Remain logically and internally consistent across the scenarios tested.